 - Sweating: odor, itchy skin, skin rash, eczema, pimples

-- Breathing: running nose, coughing, sneezing, sore throat, flue-like feeling
+- Breathing: running nose, coughing, sneezing, sore throat, a flue-like feeling

-Therefore, many so called “probiotic side effects” may be signs that the body’s exit routes are being activated to remove unwanted substances.
-Symptoms can be more if several exit routes are active at the same time.
-However, the majority of symptoms are mild and disappear after a few days or a week.
+Such symptoms may be signs that the body’s exit routes are being activated to remove unwanted substances.
+Several exit routes can be active at the same time.
+Most side effects are mild and disappear after a few days or a week.
 Seldom longer.